-We have reported Study 329 according to the original protocol (with approved amendments) and analysed the efficacy data accordingly.
+We have reported Study 329 according to the original protocol and analysed the efficacy data accordingly.
 Appendix 1 shows the sources of information used in preparing this paper, which should aid other researchers who wish to access the data, either to check our analysis or to interrogate it in other ways.
 We draw minimal conclusions regarding efficacy and harms, inviting others to offer their own analysis.

-The RIAT approach revealed different outcomes from those reported in the CSR and Keller et al. Re-examination of the data, including a review of 34% of the cases, revealed no significant discrepancies in the primary efficacy data.
+The RIAT approach revealed different outcomes from those reported in the CSR and Keller et al. Re-examination of the data, including a non-random audit of 34% of the cases, revealed no significant discrepancies in the primary efficacy data.
 The marked difference in the reporting of efficacy outcomes was predominantly a product of our analysis keeping faith with the protocol methodology and its designation of primary and secondary outcome variables.

-The authors/sponsors departed from their study protocol in the CSR itself by performing pairwise comparisons of two of the three groups when the omnibus ANOVA showed no significance in either the continuous or dichotomous variables.
+The authors/sponsors departed from protocol by performing pairwise comparisons of two of the three groups when the omnibus ANOVA showed no significance in either the continuous or dichotomous variables.
 They also reported four other variables as significant that had been unmentioned in the protocol or its amendments, without any acknowledgment that these measures were introduced post hoc.
-This contravened provision II of Appendix B Administrative Matters, according to which any changes to the study protocol were required to be filed as amendments/modifications.

-With regard to AEs, there were large and clinically meaningful differences between the data as analysed by us and those reported in Keller et al. These differences arise both from inadequate and incomplete entry of data from CRFs to summary data sheets in the CSR, and the analysis and reporting of these data sheets in Keller et al. Keller et al reported 265 adverse events with paroxetine, while we identified 479 from our analysis of the CSR, and found a further 23 that had been missed from the 93 CRFs that we reviewed.
-For all AEs combined, Keller et al. reported a paroxetine burden of AEs 1.25 times that of the placebo burden, compared with 1.5 times in the CSR figures.
+The situation with AEs was different.
+There were large and clinically meaningful differences between the data as analysed by us and those reported in Keller et al. These differences arise both from inadequate entry of data from CRFs to summary data sheets in the CSR, and the analysis and reporting of these data sheets in Keller et al.